JeanHuguesRobert/Mailai/README.md

 - Enable two-factor authentication for your email account
 - Use an application-specific password for your email provider

-## ⏰ Scheduling the Agent

-To make the agent autonomous and configure when it runs, you can set up a scheduled task or a cron job to run the script at specified intervals.

-### Using Task Scheduler on Windows

-1. **Open Task Scheduler**:
-   - Press `Win + R`, type `taskschd.msc`, and press `Enter`.

-2. **Create a Basic Task**:
-   - In the Task Scheduler window, click on `Create Basic Task` in the right-hand pane.
-   - Give your task a name and description, then click `Next`.

-3. **Set the Trigger**:
-   - Choose when you want the task to start (e.g., daily, weekly, etc.), then click `Next`.
-   - Set the start date and time, and specify the recurrence (e.g., every day), then click `Next`.

-4. **Set the Action**:
-   - Choose `Start a program`, then click `Next`.
-   - In the `Program/script` field, enter the path to your Node.js executable (e.g., `C:\Program Files\nodejs\node.exe`).
-   - In the `Add arguments (optional)` field, enter the path to your `index.js` file (e.g., `C:\tweesic\Mailai\index.js`).
-   - Click `Next`.

-5. **Finish the Task**:
-   - Review your settings, then click `Finish`.

-This will set up a scheduled task that runs your script at the specified intervals.

-### Using Cron on Linux

-1. **Open the Crontab File**:
-   - Open a terminal and type `crontab -e` to edit the crontab file.

-2. **Add a New Cron Job**:
-   - Add a new line to the crontab file with the following format:
-     ```
-     */10 * * * * /usr/bin/node /path/to/your/index.js
-     ```
-   - This example runs the script every 10 minutes.
-Adjust the schedule as needed.

-3. **Save and Exit**:
-   - Save the file and exit the editor.
-The cron job will now run the script at the specified intervals.

-This will set up a cron job that runs your script at the specified intervals.

-## ⚠️ Note

-Make sure to properly configure your email account's security settings to allow IMAP access.

 ## 📧 Bcc for Monitoring Multiple Email Addresses

 The Bcc (Blind Carbon Copy) option allows you to monitor the AI's email responses by sending a copy of each response to specified email addresses without the primary recipient knowing.
 This is useful for keeping track of the AI's interactions, especially when the agent is attached to multiple email accounts for different personas.

-For example, if you, Jean Hugues Robert (jeanhuguesrobert@gmail.com), want to monitor the AI responses sent from the agent's email (institutmariani@gmail.com), you can configure the Bcc option to send a copy of each response to your email address and any other monitoring addresses.

 ### Configuration